A while ago I issued a proposal to a potential client, and they turned it down because of the price tag.

 “You’re pricing yourself out of the market” was the response.

 Here’s why this might be relevant to you:

-Each market segment, and each prospect in those, has their own acceptable levels of investment – and if you find that people turn down your offers because of price, it’s not that your pricing is wrong: it’s that you’re talking to the wrong market.
+And if you find that people turn down your offers because of price, it’s not that your pricing is wrong:

-Some people pay 20 bucks for a pair of shoes, others pay 2000.
+Some people pay a maximum of 50 bucks for a pair of shoes, others pay 2000.

-It’s on you as the business owner to decide who you want to sell to.
+And as the one who owns or operates a business, you get to choose who you want to sell to.

 If you have a high-value service offer, and there’s a considerable investment to make, you need to carefully choose who you talk to.

-Many entrepreneurs who deal with ‘can’t afford that’ or ‘it’s too expensive” or “I don’t have the money” on a frequent basis, will try to fix their offer or their price.
+Many entrepreneurs who hear “It’s too expensive” or “I don’t have the money” on a frequent basis, will try to fix their price.

 But that’s a losing game – it’s much more fun – and lucrative – to fix your targeting, niche and audience.

 There’s people who are willing to pay top dollar for your work.